AlexYoungZ/Yelp-camp/README.md

 #v7:

 ##Refactor The Routes
-* Use Express router to reoragnize all routes
+* Use Express router to reorganize all routes

+#v8:

+##Users + Comments
+* Associate users and comments
+* Save author's name to a comment automatically